-RIGHTS SOLD TO

-Other Press English (OPTION)

-OFFER RECEIVED!
-Italian

-First translations: Denoël (French, 1977); Rodhos (Danish, 1990); Meulenhoff (Dutch, 1979); Cappelen (Norwegian, 1975); Doubleday & Co (English, 1977); Kirjayhtymä (Finnish)

-Manuscript in Swedish, Spanish, Catalan and English.

-- Pages 224

-- Originally published in Bonniers Forlag (Swedish) as Bönder och herrar (1973) ■ Published in Spanish March 2024

-Campesinos y señores

-[Peasants and Masters]

-The first book in the Greek trilogy that brought Kallifatides to the forefront of literature is a choral tale in which humour is a sociology and a critique.
+RIGHTS SOLD TO Other Press English (OPTION) Feltrinelli-Crocetti Italian First translations: Denoël (French, 1977); Rodhos (Danish, 1990); Meulenhoff (Dutch, 1979); Cappelen (Norwegian, 1975); Doubleday & Co (English, 1977); Kirjayhtymä (Finnish) Manuscript in Swedish, Spanish, Catalan and English. - Pages 224 - Originally published in Albert Bonniers (Swedish) as Bönder och herrar (1973) ■ Publication in Spanish March 2024 Campesinos y señores [Peasants and Masters] The first book in Kallifatides' trilogy is a choral tale in which humor is a sociology and a critique.
+We are captivated by the apparent simplicity of his writing and his unique storytelling approach, moving seamlessly from vivid descriptions of the village of Jalós to poignant individual stories of its inhabitants.
+A fresh, original, and profoundly engaging reading.
 This novel is about the life in Jalós, a Greek village near Sparta in the southern Peloponnese.
-The time is 1941-1944.
+The time is 1941- 1944.
 First Mussolini's troops arrive, soon to be replaced by the much more brutal and cruel Nazi army.
 But the invasions hardly appear as a distant storm.
 The novelist's gaze, tender, compassionate and full of humour, focuses on the inhabitants of Jalós, who try to survive amidst fear, hunger, acceptance and resistance.
-These are people who feel very close to us all: the heterodox priest, the pro-German mayor, the baker, the peasants, the socialist teacher, the village idiot and above all the mothers and grandmothers, the real protagonists of Kallifatides' books.
+These are people who feel very close to us all: the heterodox priest, the pro-German mayor, the baker, the peasants, the socialist teacher, the village idiot and above all the mothers and grandmothers, the real protagonists of Kallifatides' work.
 The individual destinies appear against the background of an unequal society, that of Jalós and of so many others.
 The contradictions between peasants and masters, occupiers and common people are many, strong and complicated.
 All of them create the suspense that hovers over this masterpiece.

-A novel as wise as it is humorous.
+80 YEARS SINCE THE OUTBREAK OF THE CIVIL WAR IN GREECE Winner of the 2024 TodosTusLibros Award for Best ITALIAN RIGHTS TO THE TRILOGY SOLD A deeply moving novel that, from small lives, from the apparent lightness of unimportant existences, tells the importance of life.
+Juan Gaitán, El Periódico The first chapter of the novel alone is simply masterful.
+As if it were a Fellini film, somewhere between comical and happy and nonsensical joy.
+Mercedes Monmany, ABC Cultural Kallifatides displays some of the novelist's most precious and rare virtues, all implicit in every paragraph.
+One in particular stands out: naturalness, the feeling that everything that is there is inevitable to be there.
+But there is also erudition and lightness, brutality and tenderness, comedy and tragedy.
+Humor envelops everything, but it is never frivolous.
+Alberto Gordo, La lectura A novel as wise as it is humorous.